matthewalltop/pandoc_resume/markdown/ma_resume.md

 **Sallie Mae** (December 2018 - Febrary 2021)
 Senior Software Engineer

-Served as member of scrum team during organization's cloud migration efforts.
-TODO
+Served as Senior Engineer on student loan team, responsible for maintaining and improving the company's largest revenue-generating product.

-* Led migration of flagship product from web forms to MVC framework; introduced N-Tier architecture, better service patterns, and dependency injection.
+* Led migration of product from web forms to MVC framework; introduced N-Tier architecture, better service patterns, and cloud-based approaches to existing system.

-* Helped lead efforts to refactor the front-end of flagship application, moving from legacy markup to Bootstrap4 grid system and components.
+* Helped lead efforts to refactor the front-end of flagship product, moving from legacy ASCX markup to Bootstrap4 grid system and components.

-* Built RESTful API serving multiple internal and customer-facing applications that utilize numerous AWS resources such as API Gateway, CloudFront, Secrets Manager, S3, and Lambdas
+* Built RESTful APIs serving multiple internal and customer-facing applications that utilize numerous AWS resources such as API Gateway, CloudFront, Secrets Manager, S3, and Lambdas

 * Assisted in creation of internal ETL process that introduced new marketing opportunities.
-Utilized EF6 and AWS resources to process millions of records daily.
+Utilized Entity Framework 6 and AWS resources to process millions of records daily.

 * Contributed to the setup and maintenance of ADO CI/CD pipelines to facilitate company's Agile migration.